tdechaize/tools_tde/How config Open WATCOM Compiler C_C++ (32 and 64 bits) into CodeBlocks.md

 "wlink system nt_dll LIBP "%LIB%" IMPLIB binOW32\Release\%NAME_APPLI%.lib file %OBJS% objOW32\Release\%NAME_APPLI%.obj \
     option resource=objOW32\Release\%NAME_APPLI%.res name binOW32\Release\%NAME_APPLI%.dll library glu32,opengl32,advapi32,comdlg32,gdi32,winmm,user32,kernel32"

-And use of OW into IDE CB is very simplified than use into command line ...     -)
+**Recall : use of OW into IDE CB is very simplified than use into command line ...     -)**

+### PS4 : Warning about use of OW

-PS4 : Open Watcom Compiler use by default a specific "calling convention" called "watcall".
-If you want shared your development beetween another compiler and Open Watcom, it's better to use another like "__cdecl" or "__stdcall" by positionning "-ecc" or "-ecd" flag during compilation/generation.
-Idem for format of debugging, by default "Open Watcom", but you can select beetween "Dwarf" or "Codeview" by positionning "-hd" or "-hc" during compilation/generation.
+Open Watcom Compiler use by default a specific "calling convention" called "watcall".
+If you want shared your development beetween another compiler and Open Watcom, it's better to use another like "__cdecl" or "__stdcall"by positionning "-ecc" or "-ecd" flag during compilation/generation.
+Idem for format of debugging, by default "Open Watcom" use specific format of debuggging, but you can select beetween "Dwarf" or "Codeview" by positionning "-hd" or "-hc" during compilation/generation.